sergebezborodov/malmo-app/README.md

 	* console.php - for console app
 	* gearman.php - for gearman worker app
 	* test.php - for phpunit tests
-- for web application uses two configs depend of ot type:
+- for web application uses two additional configs depend of ot type:
 	* frontend.php
 	* backend.php
 - local.php - local config for all application.
 This config is not under git (added to .gitignore)
 - database.php - main database connection config.
 This config is not under git (added to .gitignore)

-Notice: Url Manager added to shared config, not in web, because console or gearman workers sometimes need to generate url address (for example emails).
+Notice: Url Manager added to shared config, not in web, because console or gearman workers sometimes need to generate url address (for example in emails).

 Backend app:
 -------------